MercuryRising/redis-doc/topics/faq.md

 64 bit systems will use considerably more memory than 32 bit systems to store the same keys, especially if the keys and values are small, this is because pointers takes 8 bytes in 64 bit systems.
 But of course the advantage is that you can have a lot of memory in 64 bit systems, so in order to run large Redis servers a 64 bit system is more or less required.

-## I like Redis high level operations and features, but I don't like that it takes everything in memory and I can't have a dataset larger the memory.
+## I like Redis' high level operations and features, but I don't like that it takes everything in memory and I can't have a dataset larger the memory.
 Plans to change this?

 In the past the Redis developers experimented with Virtual Memory and other systems in order to allow larger than RAM datasets, but after all we are very happy if we can do one thing well: data served from memory, disk used for storage.
 So for now there are no plans to create an on disk backend for Redis.
 Most of what
 Redis is, after all, is a direct result of its current design.